EE263 Introduction to Linear Dynamical Systems

 Prerequisites: linear algebra and matrices as in MATH104; differential equations and Laplace transforms as in EE102A.

-Professor Sanjay Lall and teaching assistants Aditya Timmaraju, Reza Takapoui, and Bobbie Chern.
+Professor Sanjay Lall and teaching assistants Aditya Timmaraju, Reza Takapoui, Bobbie Chern, Philip Lee, and Jiafan Yu.

 We are using Piazza.
 We'll post most announcements there, not here, so make sure you join.